codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

                 // Add whatever code is needed to append new items to your AdapterView customLoadMoreDataFromApi(page);
                 // or customLoadMoreDataFromApi(totalItemsCount);
+                return true; // ONLY if more data can still be loaded; false otherwise.
 	    }
         });
     }